Mastercard Transaction Link Identifier (TLID)

 Impact on your integration

 EBANX manages the full TLID lifecycle — extraction, persistence, and echoing — transparently.
-No changes to your API requests are required.
+No mandatory changes to your API requests are required.
 The TLID is returned in the transaction response, and merchants can optionally consume this data for their own reconciliation or dispute management purposes.

 The TLID applies to Mastercard credit card transactions only.
 Visa, Elo, and other card network transactions are not affected by this mandate and continue to operate under their existing transaction linking mechanisms.